haeussma/MTPHandler/specifications/plate_reader.md

     - Type: float
     - Description: Volume of the reaction
 - volume_unit
-    - Type: Unit
+    - Type: UnitDefinition
     - Description: Unit of the volume

 ### PhotometricMeasurement

-Description of a photometric measurement of a single well on the plate.
+Description of a photometric measurement of a single well and wavelength on the plate.

 - __wavelength__
     - Type: float
     - Description: Wavelength of the measurement
-- __wavelength_unit__
-    - Type: Unit
-    - Description: Unit of the wavelength
 - absorption
     - Type: float[]
     - Description: Absorption of the species
 - time
-    - Type: float
+    - Type: float[]
     - Description: Time of the measurement
 - time_unit
-    - Type: Unit
+    - Type: UnitDefinition
     - Description: Unit of the time
 - blank_states
     - Type: BlankState[]